Speak to our experts

 - be inconsistent with the current approach to trusts, and

 - create unnecessary compliance costs and bureaucracy.

 “It is important that New Zealand registration procedures are not misused.
-But New Zealand law has already tightened up considerably on opportunities for abuse, via requirements for New Zealand-resident directors, new anti-money laundering rules, and an increased focus by the Companies Office on verifying director information.
+But New Zealand law has already tightened up considerably on opportunities for abuse, via requirements for NZ-resident directors, new anti-money laundering rules, and an increased focus by the Companies Office on verifying director information.

 “Even if these turn out to be inadequate, there are additional, far less intrusive, enhancements which should be considered.

-“The only beneficiaries will be the lawyers instructed to create business structures which continue to preserve personal privacy and commercial sensitivity,” Shirtcliffe said.
+“The only beneficiaries will be the lawyers instructed to create business structures which continue to preserve personal privacy and commercial sensitivity, Mr Shirtcliffe said.